Re-design and Extend

 Revisit our lecture resources for evaluation methodologies (cognitive walkthrough, heuristic evaluation, usability study, etc) and decide if one of these is fitting for your evaluation goals.
 A good framework for thinking about this can be found in Research Contributions in Human-Computer Interaction by Jacob Wobbrock and Julie Kientz.

-Your evaluation likely involves human subjects.
+Your evaluation likely involves testing with people.
 Feel free to reach out to friends and classmates or other potential users of your target audience.
 That means you should make yourself available to your classmates to participate in their evaluations.
 You will likely need them to participate in yours as well.
 Some of this can be achieved during our hack day.
 Some of it will likely need to take place outside of class.

 By this point in the semester, your group should be able to make informed and carefully rationalized decisions about the task, target user group, number of participants, conditions, and other details of the experimental design.
 You will need to justify these choices in your blog posts.